veliebm/benvelie-frontend/misfortune-cookie/README.md

-# misfortune-cookie
+# Summary

-A virtual cookie that users can break to get their misfortune told.
+A cute virtual cookie that users can break to get their misfortune told.